 Cashing the check might seem like a quick solution, but it’s essential to think through the long-term consequences and seek professional legal advice before making a final decision.

 Don’t risk leaving money on the table or unknowingly waiving your right to further compensation.
-By speaking with Steven Grace, you can gain clarity on your situation and explore whether you have grounds for additional legal action.
-Contact Steven today for a free consultation and take the first step toward protecting your financial future.
+By consulting with Steven Grace, you can gain clarity on your situation and explore whether you have grounds for additional legal action.
+Contact Steven today and take the first step toward protecting your financial future.